medsuet/Xcelerium-IC-Design-Training/Mujtaba/README.md

 - **Description:** Read the `README.md` file in `Sequential_Excercise` folder which contains files that implement 4-bit counter to practice the basic sequential circuit.

+## Implementation of Sequential Binary Adder

+- **Description:** Read the `README.md` file in `Sequential_Adder` folder which contains files that implement binary adder to practice the deeper concepts of the sequential circuit.